tidalcycles/Tidal/doc/tidal.md

 * `bandf` - a pattern of numbers from 0 to 1.
 Sets the center frequency of the band-pass filter.
 * `bandq` - a pattern of numbers from 0 to 1.
 Sets the q-factor of the band-pass filter.
 * `begin` - a pattern of numbers from 0 to 1.
 Skips the beginning of each sample, e.g. `0.25` to cut off the first quarter from each sample.
+* `crush` - bit crushing, a pattern of numbers from 1 for drastic reduction in bit-depth to 16 for barely no reduction.
+* `coarse` - fake-resampling, a pattern of numbers for lowering the sample rate, i.e. 1 for original 2 for half, 3 for a third and so on.
 * `cutoff` - a pattern of numbers from 0 to 1.
 Applies the cutoff frequency of the low-pass filter.
 * `delay` - a pattern of numbers from 0 to 1.
 Sets the level of the delay signal.
 * `delayfeedback` - a pattern of numbers from 0 to 1.
 Sets the amount of delay feedback.